 Like it or not, all of us have to obey someone or an authority over us for the rest of our lives.
 If there is not order, there will be anarchy and disorder.

-Ever since early times, man has struggled with whom he will obey.
+Ever since the Garden of Eden, man has struggled with whom he will obey.
 Someone pointed out that a main theme of the Bible is government; who will govern whom.
 Will it be God that rules and reigns in our lives, or will we not even obey Him, and instead be our own master?